vakil67/Library-carpentry-test/recipe/lasagna.md

 **Equipment**
 * One small pan for the bechamel sauce (preferably non-stick)
 * One large, deep pan for the ragu
-* A shallow pan for cooking the lasanga in
+* A shallow pan for cooking the lasanga in the oven

 **Procedure**
 1. Heat the olive oil in a heavy base or non-stick pan over a medium-high heat.
 If the oil browns, turn the heat down.